Chichester: Parliament

-Chichester is represented in the House of Commons by the Chichester constituency, held since 8 June 2017 by Gillian Keegan.
+Chichester is represented in the House of Commons by the Chichester constituency, held since July 2024 by Jess Brown-Fuller for the Liberal Democrats.
 From 1660 to 1868, Chichester returned two members of Parliament, this was reduced to one member by the Reform Act 1867.
 The Conservative Party is dominant, with the constituency returning a Conservative member at every election since 1868, with the exception of the Liberal Charles Rudkin in 1923.
 Between 1812 and 1894 the constituency was represented exclusively by members of the Lennox family.